Release of Information Pertaining to Students

-* College of Arts and Sciences, BBH 158A, Dean
+* College of Arts and Sciences, Room BBH 158A, Dean

-* College of Business and Management, CBM 184, Dean
+* College of Business and Technology, Room CBT 184, Dean

-College of Graduate Studies and Research, LWH 0006, Dean
+College of Graduate Studies and Research, Room LWH 0006, Dean

-Vice President for Student Life, C-320, Vice President
+Vice President for Student Life, Room C 320, Vice President

-* Some departments maintain records separate from the College.
-A list of departments or programs which have separate records, their location, and the person responsible for the record may be obtained from the office of the dean of the college in which the department or program is located.
+*Some departments maintain records separate from the College.
+A list of departments or programs that have separate records, their location, and the person responsible for the record may be obtained from the office of the dean of the college in which the department or program is located.

 III.
 Availability of Records to Students